 Hands up who’s tired of sluggish ADSL broadband?
-Even if you’re lucky enough to be in the small minority of those getting more than 10Mb from ADSL we all look jealously at the state of broadband in places like Hong Kong or Kansas City, where screaming-fast 1Gb internet links are available.
+Even if you’re lucky enough to be in the small minority of those getting more than 20Mb from ADSL we all look jealously at the state of broadband in places like Hong Kong or Kansas City, where screaming-fast 1Gb internet links are available.

 Fibre optic broadband is here and it’s now affordable and widespread enough to cover a large amount of the population in a comforting blanket of super-speed connectivity.

 What is fibre optic broadband?

-The majority of broadband in the UK currently uses the old copper telephone wires.
-While this is cheap and covers vast areas of the country it was never designed for this purpose so has a number of problems with speed and the degradation of the signal the further you are from an exchange.
+Older broadband in the UK uses the old copper telephone wires.
+While this is cheap and covers vast areas of the country it was never designed for data; hence problems with speed and the degradation of the signal the further you are from your telephone exchange.

 Fibre broadband uses high-tech fibre optic cabling which transmits signals as light, allowing for far greater speeds than copper wiring without the exchange distance issues.

-Because of this you will find with fibre optic broadband that when it says ‘40Mb download’ that is the speed you actually achieve (or very close to it), rather than the vague estimate of an ADSL connection.
+Because of this you will find with fibre optic broadband that when it says ‘40Mb download’ that is the speed you actually achieve (or very close to it), rather than the vague 'up to' or 'max' estimates of an ADSL connection.
 It's not expensive either so upgrading your broadband doesn't have to mean spending a huge amount of money.

 FTTC vs FTTH

 To complicate things a little more there are two different types of fibre optic connection available: fibre to the cabinet (FTTC) and fibre to the home (FTTH) which is sometimes also called fibre to the premises (FTTP).

-FTTC is the most common, and cheaper, option because it only uses fibre cables up to your nearest telephone cabinet (those green boxes you see by the side of the road).
+FTTC is the common, cheaper option because it only uses fibre cables up to your nearest telephone cabinet (those green boxes you see by the side of the road).
 From there into your home it utilises the same copper cables as ADSL.